What is term life insurance?

 Term life insurance covers you for a specified amount of time – or the term of the policy.
 You can choose the length of time you want, whether it be 1 year or 50 years.
 Often, people think about when their dependants may start earning their own income or the number of years left on a mortgage.

-There are three different types of term life insurance: decreasing cover, level cover, and increasing cover.
+There are two different types of term life insurance: decreasing cover and level cover.
 We currently offer level cover and decreasing cover.
 Here’s an overview of the differences:

 For this option, you choose the cover amount and the length of time you’d like it for, and pay the same monthly amount for the duration of the policy.
 Though, remember that the policy has no cash in value at any time and if your payments stop, so does your cover.

 With a level cover policy, if the worst happens and a claim needs to be made, the lump sum payment could help your family to maintain their standard of living, and can go towards paying monthly bills, such as rent, or a mortgage.

 However, it’s worth bearing in mind that because your payments stay the same, the fixed cover won’t increase as the cost of living rises.